mkol5222/katacoda-scenarios/th-epm-api/step11.md

-EPMaaS application  requires explocit creation of management server session.
+EPMaaS application  requires explicit creation of management server session.
 Once you have Infinity Portal token, EPMaaS session is opened by EPMaaS GraphQL call.
+This step covers how to start EPMaaS session.

 ### Assuming valid Infinity Portal token

-Infinity portal token was obtained in previus step and is stored in PORTAL_TOKEN environment variable.
+Infinity portal token was obtained in previus step and it is stored in PORTAL_TOKEN environment variable.
 Check it.
 `echo; echo $PORTAL_TOKEN`{{execute}}